A bladder examination – what to expect

 A bladder scanner

-This is an ultrasound device that is used to measure the amount of urine that is left in the bladder after using the toilet.
+An ultrasound scan of the bladder can measure the amount of urine that is left in the bladder after using the toilet.
 This is a non-invasive test that can be done to help diagnose urinary retention.
-Some urologists may also measure residual urine in the bladder with a catheter – a small tube that is passed up the urethra to drain the bladder and measure the output volume.
+Some urologists may also measure residual urine in the bladder with a catheter.

 Uroflowmetry

-This type of test measures the force of the urinary stream and the flow pattern.
-It allows the urologist to investigate flow speed and if the stream is interrupted.
+A urologist may investigate the quantity and speed of your urine flow by asking you to urinate into a funnel-shaped device.
 If your urologist is expecting to do this type of test, it is possible they will ask you to avoid using the bathroom before your appointment.

 Urodynamic tests